patabid/TableNet/README.md

 It is implemented as a python module that can be imported for training and usage.

-Absolutely no guarantee that it works... or warrantee if it doesnt.
+Absolutely no guarantee that it works... or warranty if it doesnt.

 It is trained on a customized Marmot dataset.